Speak to a dedicated account manager by requesting a quote.

-Transparent enamel pins are custom made with soft or in hard enamel.
+Transparent enamel pins are custom made with the metal showing through the layer of color.
 What makes transparent different?
 It allows for the background under the color to show through.
 This allows for making designs in the metal that can enhance an image.
 For example, you could show boulders in a stream that appears to be just under the surface of the water.
 Or in the case above, you can add dimension to the trees.
 Transparent coloring is one of the most popular styles because of the overall enhancement it offers a logo.

-Transparent color pins can be designed with a multitude of personalization options, from unique shapes to color fills to textured finishes, and more.
-One of the unique customization options, however, is using transparent color finishes in your design.
+Transparent color pins can be made with a multitude of personalization options, from unique shapes to color fills to textured finishes, and more.
+One of the unique customization options, however, is using transparent color finishes in your art-proof.
 This technique is achieved by adding the color in such a way that allows the base metal of the piece, and the textures comprising it, to shine through.
-This technique is perfect for designs in which subtle color accents can contribute to a visually striking pin.
+This technique is perfect for images in which subtle color accents can contribute to a visually striking pin.
+View some of our other lapel pin styles.

 Styles & Plating Options

-Top Ten Things To Know About Designing Custom Metal Pins
+Top Ten Things To Know About Making Custom Metal Pins

 What are lapel pins used for?
 A lapel pin is a small, ornamental pin classically worn on outerwear and accessory items like jacket lapels and handbags.
 These pins are often artistically designed, made from custom enamel and through a variety of crafting processes.
 Lapel pins can be worn for simple aesthetic reasons, or as a means of demonstrating affiliation to a specific organization or cause.

 1. Your Logo